 Chickens.
 Where would we be without them?
 Well for one thing, we wouldn’t have nearly as many influenza vaccines as we need.
 Why?
 Because the humble egg, responsible for many a delicious meal, also plays an essential part in flu vaccine manufacture.

 Most people know that peak flu season starts around November (in the northern hemisphere) and March (in the southern hemisphere) every year.
-What you may not know is that your annual ‘flu jab’ is made up of three distinct strains of the flu virus (or ‘components’), determined each year by the World Health Organisation to pose the greatest risk to human health.
+What you may not know is that your annual ‘flu jab’ is made up of three or even four distinct strains of the flu virus (or ‘components’), determined each year by the World Health Organisation to pose the greatest risk to human health.

 With the declaration for the northern hemisphere vaccine components only coming in February (and for the southern hemisphere in September) it’s a race from that point on to develop, manufacture and deliver the required vaccine, in sufficient quantities and in time to prevent people getting sick.